buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 Starting with haphazard translations of Indian Sutras and culminating in majestic works of literature and philosophy, texts written in Chinese characters have long been crucial to the development of Buddhism in China---and by extension all of East Asia.

 But Sanskrit and Pali are very different languages from Chinese.
 Chinese is not inflected, largely monosyllabic and has a vastly different phonology and cosmology.
-This made the job of translating Indian Sutras into Chinese writing very difficult, and thus makes our job deciphering their work just as tricky.
+This made the job of translating Indian Sūtras into Chinese writing very difficult, and thus makes our job deciphering their work just as tricky.

 But, just as translating the Buddha's words into Chinese enriched Chinese society, so too do the Chinese Buddhist Texts enrich ours when translated into English.